top of page

 • 3 min read

 There are few things better than walking through your front door with a new kitten in your arms.
 It’s exciting — and it’s also the start of a long commitment.
+That first week sets the tone.
+Done correctly, you build confidence, prevent illness, and reduce behavior problems before they start.

 Safety First: Set Up Before the Kitten Arrives